x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 // => {get: <function>, set: <function>, ...}
 ```

 It returns `undefined` on inherited properties or properties that does not exist.
-To query the attributes of inherited properties, you must traverse the protopype chain using `Object.getPrototypeOf()`.
+To query the attributes of inherited properties, you must traverse the prototype chain using `Object.getPrototypeOf()`.

 To modify the attributes, use `Object.defineProperty()` or `Object.defineProperties()`:
 ```js